Chart Color Schemes

 Infrastructure

-Spearwood has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Spearwood has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects expected to impact the region.
-Key initiatives include Spearwood Housing Project by Uniting WA, Phoenix Activity Centre Redevelopment, Shoreline North Coogee, and Windfall Residences Port Coogee.
+AreaSearch has identified four projects likely to impact the area: Spearwood Housing Project - Uniting WA, Phoenix Activity Centre Redevelopment, Shoreline North Coogee, and Windfall Residences Port Coogee.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.